What does Netflix acquiring Warner Bros Discovery mean for viewers like you? Streaming giant confirms acquisition plans

 "Together, we can give audiences more of what they love and help define the next century of storytelling."

-The streamer also said it expects to maintain Warner Bros’ current operations, including theatrical releases for films.
+In the acquisition announcement on Friday, Netflix said it "expects to maintain Warner Bros' current operations and build on its strengths, including theatrical releases for films".

 Could the price of Netflix subscriptions increase?

-Naturally, the question on many viewers’ lips will be whether the acquisition will affect their monthly subscription cost.
+Naturally, another question on many viewers’ lips is whether the acquisition will affect their monthly subscription cost.

 At present, the answer to this is unknown, but it seems rather likely that Netflix will hike prices in order to offset acquisition costs.